thesircle/cq-policy/README.md

 CQ reserves the right to
 * discuss termination matters with other employees if it deems fit.
 * contact the parents/ family members of employee and discuss matter.
+* The Employee must send a copy of their notice to CQ's address or email it to hr@cqtechnologies.com
+* In some cases, employees do not work dedicatedly or take leaves.
+Usuall threashold of this is equivalence to 3 days absense in a month.
+In such cases, CQ reserves the right to treat it as misconduct and consider the employee just stopped working without giving proper notice.
+For example employee unwilling to work cooperatively and had decided in his/her heart to leave CQ any way but is blackmailing for notice period (just passing time).
+In these cases, the employee will also be liable to penalities that might have incurred if he had just stopped working suddently.
+* CQ also reserves the right to monitor screen activity of the employee in this case and in any normal case as well with intention to train or mere intention to monitor.
+* It is correct that such cases are hard to explain or justify.
+The employer may terminate this Agreement and the Employee’s employment at any time due to misconduct, inadequate performance or behavior or no reason at all and may not give any notice period or additional pay (other than the duration the employee had worked in office).

 #### For group POB:
 Notice periods